 LMBs are full system builds of popular open-source products set up at the request of a Linaro Core/Club Member company.

-The LCR is a build of the Google “L” Android operating system that includes Linaro developed optimizations and other features.
-LCR includes the Android flavour of Linaro Stable Kernel (LSK) for all machine configurations.
+R-LCR is a build of the Android Open Source Project (AOSP) from a stable release branch that includes platform support and other features.
+R-LCR includes the Android flavour of Linaro Stable Kernel (LSK) for all machine configurations.

 The Linaro Automated Validation Architecture (LAVA) is a test and continuous integration framework that Linaro uses to validate its releases.
 The source is open so that members and others can create their own instantiations and run proprietary tests within this standard framework.
 Click here for the latest downloads.

-More interested in bare-metal and long-term maintained releases for ARM embedded processors?
-We’re working with ARM to also supply a Cortex-R and Cortex-M bare-metal build.
-Major releases will be made once a year with quarterly update releases.
-Releases will be maintained for two years.
+Interested in Cortex-R and Cortex-M bare-metal targeted toolchains for ARM embedded processors?
+We’re working with ARM to also supply a new release every year (with quarterly updates).
+Releases are maintained for two years.
+Get these from Launchpad: https://launchpad.net/gcc-arm-embedded